 There are three ways to overwinter plants: overwinter as houseplants, place them in dormancy, or take cuttings.
 The type of plant determines how to overwinter them.

 I have to warn you that bringing in plants from the outside is a bit messy.
 They drop their leaves and flowers in protest to the new environment, but after the initial shock, most should sport new growth in no time.
-Before you bring them in, wipe down their pots with soapy water; remove dead and infected plant parts, flowers, flower buds, weeds and debris from the soil surface and any free loading slugs and bugs.
+Before you bring them in, wipe down their pots and drainage trays with soapy water; remove dead and infected plant parts, flowers, flower buds, weeds and debris from the soil surface and any free loading slugs and bugs.
 It is not necessary to repot the plants, but if you do, use potting soil, not garden soil as it contains pathogens.
 Cut back each stem by a half to a third.
 Propagate those cut stems if you wish to make more plants, as they will make great cuttings.

 Once plants are cleaned up, move them to a bright sunny window or under grow light.
 Use a timer to keep the light on for 8 to 12 hours.
 Water plants with lukewarm water thoroughly wetting the soil.
 Water again when the top ½ inch of soil is dry to the touch.